Centre for Haematology

 Send email+44 (0)20 3313 8438

-Professor Karadimitris’ work focuses upon the molecular and cellular pathogenesis of multiple myeloma and other mature B cell malignancies, the biology of glycolipid specific T cells and their role in haematological disease and therapeutical potential.
+Professor Karadimitris’ work focuses upon the functional and regulatory genomics of multiple myeloma and of the heritable bone marrow failure syndrome Diamond-Blackfan anaemia, the biology of glycolipid specific T cells, their role in haematological disease and their therapeutical potential.

 4S10C, Commonwealth Building, Hammersmith Campus